birc-stormtroopers/rmq/README.md

 }
 ```

 The `triag::UTTable` type is a structure I have implemented to handle upper triangular matrices.
-I store solutions for intervals `i < j` only, so I don't need to store any `j <= i` and I don't want to use `n * n` space if I can get what I need with half that.
+I store solutions for intervals $i < j$ only, so I don't need to store any $j \leq i$ and I don't want to use $n \times n$ space if I can get what I need with half that.
 It works like a table the same way you would expect (and you can check the source in `rmq/src/tables.rs`).

 The query is the simplest here: